 Key Takeaways

-💵 Free cash flow remains strong at $3.67 billion over the trailing twelve months, easily covering dividends and share repurchases.
+💵 Free cash flow stands at $3.40 billion over the trailing twelve months, comfortably covering dividends and share repurchases.

 Elevance Health, formerly Anthem, stands as one of the leading U.S. health insurers with a growing presence across Medicare, Medicaid, and commercial markets.
-With over 45 million medical members and $48.8 billion in recent quarterly revenue, the company is expanding its footprint through Carelon’s healthcare services and digital care investments.
-The leadership team, led by CEO Gail Boudreaux, continues to focus on streamlining care, enhancing patient outcomes, and balancing innovation with operational discipline..
+With over 45 million medical members and nearly $199 billion in trailing revenue, the company continues expanding its footprint through Carelon’s healthcare services and digital care investments.
+The leadership team, led by CEO Gail Boudreaux, remains focused on streamlining care, enhancing patient outcomes, and balancing innovation with operational discipline.

 Recent Events